NEW! Legal Specialists in MCLE Group 2 (H-M) to report legal specialist education compliance by Feb. 2, 2015

 Starting the Application Process?

-Applicants can find locations in Northern California and Southern California.
-The examination date and logistics will be posted in Spring 2015 and information about preparation courses that is passed on to the Department will be shared on the individual legal specialty pages as the information is received.
+The examination will take place at the Pasadena Convention Center and the Oakland Convention Center.
+The application, as well as applications for testing accommodations will be posted in February 2015.
+Information about preparation courses that is passed on to the Department will be shared on the individual legal specialty pages when the application is posted, or as that information is received.

 Passed the 2011 or 2013 examination?